saclem/modern_data_plateform/README.md

     MinIO Client (mc):
         Used to set up and configure the MinIO storage buckets.

-Running the Project

-To start the entire platform, run:

-bash

-docker-compose up

-This will spin up all the services required for the platform.
+All the services required for the platform.
 Depending on your machine, the first startup might take a few minutes as Docker downloads the necessary images.
 Accessing the Services

     Trino Web UI: